garygause/meal-planner-proto/README.md

 This is an example project I have written using LangChain and OpenAI to create a meal planner prototype.

+This example demonstrates a basic chat-based interaction with the OpenAI API using LangChain.

 ## Stack

 langchain, openai, python, poetry